letsfullstack/angular-ui-utils/README.md

-# angular-ui-utils
+# Angular UI Utils for JQuery Wrapper

-Deprecated collection of modules for angular
+Deprecated collection of modules for angular.
+Selected version only for an angular jQuery wrapper.